cs-chan/Fuzzy-Compression/README.md

 Released on April, 2017

 ## Description
-This is the implementation of our Neurocomputing work with titled [Fuzzy Quantitative Deep Compression Network](http://www.sciencedirect.com/science/article/pii/S0925231217306938).
+This repository contains code and trained models of our Neurocomputing work with titled [Fuzzy Quantitative Deep Compression Network](http://www.sciencedirect.com/science/article/pii/S0925231217306938).

 This repository requires CAFFE and/or Nervana Systems Neon to be installed.
 - To install Nervana System Neon, please visit: https://github.com/NervanaSystems/neon